imperial-qore/MetaNet/README.md

 # Details and motivation

 We call the NN as SecoNet (Serverless Co-Design Network).
 We call the learning process as CILP (from IJCAI paper).

 - We run co-simulated runs to generate gold (similar to A/B testing)
 - We can not run co-simulation for each action at runtime as it takes much longer than 5 seconds (typical interval duration in serverless)

 For cosim optimization parameters:

 - provisioner: tradeoff between utilization ratio and cost
-- decider: sla ciolation and accuracy
+- decider: sla violation and accuracy
 - scheduler: qos.

 Baselines:

 - Predict+Optimization methods: ARIMA+ACO, LSTM+ACO, Decision-NN, Semi-Direct, GRAF (use for each sub-problem).
 - SOTA provisioner+decider+scheduler: UAHS+Gillis+GOSH, CAHS+Gillis+GOSH (UAHS/CAHS dont need estimates, Gillis has lower sched time), Narya+SpliPlace (Narya needs latency estimates that SplitPlace provides).
 - other co-design methods: CES, HASCO, RecSim.